bahmutov/cypress-examples/docs/recipes/attributes-vs-properties.md

 What is the difference?

+📺 Watch this recipe explained in the video [Attributes Vs Properties](https://youtu.be/48fmryvaTNE).

 An HTML element on the page has _attributes_ which are always string values:

 <!-- fiddle Attributes vs properties -->